 Expressing details about products and services in a clear and concise manner is vital.
 Many successful trade show people find that visual prompts are the best way to cover all points.
 Plan ahead by getting a corporate video company like Dream Engine to produce a short film.
 It should make a telling impact as this media is easy to digest.

 If nothing else, it saves you the hassle of repeating the same things over and over throughout the day.

 It’s an old business phrase, but people do buy people.
 The trade show is a perfect chance to let human interaction shine through.
-In many cases, this could be the deciding factor to turn interested into converted sales.
+In many cases, this could be the deciding factor to turn interested in converted sales.

 Trade shows are a professional environment, but they allow you to embrace informal discussions.
 Listen to clients and form a personal bond.
-It will this give you an insight into their consumer habits.
+It will give you an insight into their consumer habits.
 In turn, it may allow you to steer the conversation until you reach the intended outcome.
 Moreover, it may give you a few ideas to tweak the business over the coming weeks and months.

 If clients like you, they’ll be more likely to give your business a chance.
 While it may not always result in a sale, your success over the course of the trade show will be greatly increased.